AmmapalliKhyathiSrinivas/Stock-Portfolio-Tracker/README.md

-# 📘 Stock Portfolio Tracker - GitHub Repository Documentation
+# 📘 Stock Portfolio Tracker

 This repository contains a simple, beginner-friendly Python project that helps users calculate their total stock investment value based on predefined stock prices.